 The Construction Specification Conformance Checklists have been completed and approved for all construction packages.
-In September 2013, the CPUC staff began attending monthly as-built meetings to review the completed items.
-As of early December 2015, all but two items related to the tunnel construction had been certified.
-Information required for certification was issued for the two remaining items, which are under review by SFMTA's safety staff.
-Final certification of the tunnel items is expected in December or January.
-The certification work will begin to address the station construction items in 2016.
+In September 2013, the California Public Utilities Commission (CPUC) staff began attending monthly as-built meetings to review the completed items.
+As of early November 2015, all but two items related to the tunnel construction had been certified.
+Information required for certification was issued for the two remaining items, which were expected to be certified at the November Safety and Security Certification meeting.
+The certification work will begin to address the station construction items in November or December 2015.
 The San Francisco Fire Department (SFFD) regularly attends the now combined Fire and Life Safety Committee (FLSC) and Safety and Security Certification Review Committee (SSCRC) meetings.
-The SFFD will continue to coordinate with the Stations Construction Project to identify issues of importance during construction
+The SFFD will continue to coordinate with the Stations Construction Project to identify issues of importance during construction.